 Get a head start on corporate sponsorships, which are crucial for most events’ profitability.
 Most companies make their sponsorship decisions in either the last quarter of the preceding year or the first quarter of the year when the event will be held.

-To figure out what needs to be done and by when, work backward from the day of the event.
+To figure out what needs to be done and by when to work backward from the day of the event.
 What are the final steps–such as picking up rental chairs and flowers?
 By when do these need to be ordered?
 By when do decisions need to be made about how many chairs and what type of flowers?
 Who will be responsible for the decisions?
 You get the drift.

 Define Committees and Assign Leaders